aws-samples/aws-waf-anomaly-detection/README.md

-# Welcome to your CDK Python project!
+# Welcome to AWS WAF Anomaly Detection CDK project!

-This is a blank project for Python development with CDK.
+This is an aws-sample project to present AWS WAF Anomaly Detection using Amazon Cloudwatch for Metrics.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.